top of page

 About

-With a feral approach, a handmade sonic aesthetic and a belief in the importance of tenderness, Angeline’s original compositions and re-stitchings of traditional songs focus on storytelling and the small things that often go unnoticed.
+Angeline mostly makes music in the genres of wyrd folk and psych folk.
+Her songs have a feral approach, a handmade sonic aesthetic (found sounds, homemade instruments) and a belief in the importance of tenderness.
+Angeline’s original compositions and re-stitchings of traditional songs focus on storytelling and the small things that often go unnoticed.
+Elements of soul music, literature, 60s beat pop sounds, folklore, myth and the supernatural infuse her work.
 Sounds like solitude, memory, nostalgia, a rainy walk amongst trees…

-You can also hear Angeline as part of alt-folk duo We Are Muffy with Nick Duffy (of The Lilac Time), and psych-folk duo Rowan : Morrison with The Rowan Amber Mill.
+You can hear Angeline as part of alt-folk duo We Are Muffy with Nick Duffy (of The Lilac Time), and psych-folk duo Rowan : Morrison with The Rowan Amber Mill.

 AboutPage edit.jpg